 Villawood residents are observing the exciting transformation at Kamira Court into a vibrant new mixed housing community and continue to gain strong momentum.
 Apart from that, multiple projects such as redeveloping existing sites into well-designed homes close to shops, schools, and essential services like the adjacent Villawood train station, Villawood is gradually becoming a much safer and stronger community, welcoming residents from all over Sydney.
 This evolution of Villawood has created a buzz amongst Sydney residents, and the predictions for 2022 showcase potential investment opportunities.
 With an affordable entry point, buying a property in Villawood is cheaper than renting in both the short and long term.

 As Sydney’s second CBD, Parramatta is home to diverse cultures, vibrant nightlife and loads of job opportunities.
 This $27 billion economy is the third-largest in Australia, behind Sydney and Melbourne only.
 Parramatta has been growing rapidly for the past few years and is expected to continue to do so in the coming years.
 Buying a property in Parramatta would allow the buyers the privilege of affordable housing yet living in bustling urban surroundings.

 So, is it actually cheaper to buy than rent?

 We say yes, especially for the Western Sydney suburbs!
-Weighing long-term benefits of renting and buying are very important in making a decision.
+Weighing the long-term benefits of renting and buying is very important in making a decision.
 While repaying a mortgage could be definitely cheaper in some regions, it requires thorough research and understanding of the property market.
 At St Trinity, our property consultants are here to help you along the way and guide you through any uncertain territory.